 InSinkErator Evolution Compact vs Essential XTR – Which is better?

 Both InSinkErator models are very similar in their features.
 But the Essential XTR model is around 80 bucks more than the Compact model at the time of writing this.
 But the XTR model comes with $50 worth of accessories so the practical difference is only $30 IF you are buying a disposal for the first time.
 If you are looking to replace another InSinkErator then you may already have a power cord and a sink top switch which makes it unnecessary to buy them again.
-In the former case, I would definitely choose the XTR model since it has a longer warranty and better noise insulation than Evolution Compact.
+In the former case, I would definitely choose the XTR model since it has a good warranty and better noise insulation than Evolution Compact.

 Can I replace InSinkErator Evolution Compact with Essential XTR and vice versa?